ESSEC Global BBA: Admissions

-Admissions to the ESSEC Global BBA are highly selective: in 2023, the acceptance rate of the French-language track in Cergy was approximately 10.3% (847 students admitted out of 8,234 applicants), while the acceptance rate of the English-language track in Cergy was approximately 6.3% (382 from 6,018 applicants).
+In 2023, the acceptance rate of the French-language track in Cergy was approximately 10.3% (847 students admitted out of 8,234 applicants), while the acceptance rate of the English-language track in Cergy was approximately 6.3% (382 from 6,018 applicants).
 That same year, the Singapore campus had an acceptance rate around 11.2% (390 students from 3,490 applicants), while the Rabat campus accepted approximately 15.8% of students (414 out of 2,616).

 The admission process is primarily carried out right out of secondary school.
 Admissions to the ESSEC BBA program are made through the competitive Concours SESAME, an examination common to 7 different French business schools.

 A written examination evaluates language skills, logic (quantitative and general), and capacity for analysis during an 8-hour session.
 If the candidate is successful, (s)he then has to pass a series of graded interviews conducted at the school (conversations in the chosen foreign languages, and a general interview).

 It is also possible to join the BBA later on in one's studies, as a transfer student, although this is much rarer.

 Notable alumni

-The Bachelor's is part of the ESSEC Business School network, which boasts 62,000 alumni.
+The Bachelor's is part of the ESSEC Business School network, which includes 62,000 alumni.